What are the responsibilities and job description for the Administrative Aide III position at Prince George's County, MD Government?

 Prince George’s County Government provides a dynamic and inclusive workplace where employees can thrive, learn, and grow across its 30 diverse agencies, all dedicated to serving the County's residents with essential resources and services.
 Nestled just minutes away from Washington, DC, Prince George's County combines urban vibrancy with serene surroundings, offering an ideal setting to live, work, and enjoy life.

-The Prince George’s County Administrative Charging Committee is currently seeking qualified applicants to fill an Administrative Assistant III (3G), grade G16, in the Administrative Charging Committee Division.
+The Prince George's County Fire/Emergency Medical Services (EMS) Department is currently seeking qualified applicants to fill an Administrative Aide III (Administrative Aide 3H) position, grade H17, in the Fiscal Affairs Office.

 About the Position